Palau VP delegation quarantined in Taiwan after 2 get virus

 The delegation from the Pacific nation had PCR tests on Sunday, with two of them positive for the virus that causes COVID-19.

+The conditions of their quarantine remain unclear.
+Taiwan generally mandates several days of quarantine in a hotel or private home.

-Taiwan’s Foreign Ministry said their schedule has been suspended, possibly for a full week.
+Taiwan’s Foreign Ministry said their schedule has been suspended for the time being.
+In a statement, the ministry gave no details on who in the delegation had tested positive or how long they would remain in Taiwan, but said it would “continue to provide them with the proper care.”

-Taiwan has gradually relaxed COVID-19 restrictions, but testing and quarantine restrictions for foreign arrivals remain in place.
+Taiwan has gradually relaxed its COVID-19 restrictions, but testing and quarantine restrictions for foreign arrivals remain in place.

 Upon her arrival, Senior, who is also her country’s justice minister, said she looked forward to “strengthening bilateral relations with the Taiwan government and the Ministry of Justice in Taiwan, in the areas of justice, maritime security and public safety.”